charredUtensil/groundhog/src/core/transformers/README.md

 1. _Anchor_: Choose which plan will be the anchor and assign an architect to it.
 1. _Mod_: The anchor architect has a chance to modify the cavern in any way.
 1. _Establish_: Perform a breadth-first search of all plans, starting with the anchor.
 Assign architects and and determine other information based on distance from spawn.
 1. _Pearl_: Create "pearls" that determine exactly where plans will go.
-This is the step that ensures the caves and halls will be more "natural" shapes.
+This is the step that ensures the caves and halls will have more "natural" looking shapes.

 # III.
 Masonry